 How to Start a Square Foot Garden

 Engineer and efficiency expert Mel Bartholomew reinvented the backyard garden in the mid-1970s when he developed the concept of square foot gardening.
 It’s a concept that still holds water today and is practiced by gardeners around the world.
-A little more than a year after Bartholomew’s death, we revisit why square foot gardening is so successful.

 Even if you’ve never held a shovel or picked a ripe tomato, you’ve probably heard the term “square foot gardening.”
 It’s part of our modern lexicon and an example of how efficiency can improve just about anything, including the alchemy of growing a radish.